How to write effective B2B social media posts

 2. Purpose

-While some brands and people publish social media posts for the purpose of increasing brand awareness or being funny, as a B2B company, your posts should have more specific goals.
-For almost all of your social media posts, your goal will be to motivate your audience to take some kind of action.
-Whether you are trying to increase blog post page visits, capture leads or grow your social media network, every word you use in your post should work towards that goal.
+While some brands and people publish social media posts to increase brand awareness or be funny, as a B2B company, your posts should have more specific goals.
+For almost all of your social media posts, your goal will be to motivate your audience to act.
+Whether you are trying to increase blog post page visits, capture leads, or grow your social media network, every word you use in your post should work towards that goal.

-A study by Twitter revealed tweets that specifically asked people to download something via a link received 13% more clicks than average.
-If you want your audience to click-through, sign-up or share then utilize action-oriented language.
-Phrases such as “click here” or “learn more” will entice them to click on the content being shared.
+A study by Twitter revealed that tweets that specifically asked people to download something via a link received 13% more clicks than the average.
+If you want your audience to click through, sign up, or share, then utilize action-oriented language.
+Phrases such as “click here” or “learn more” will entice them to click on shared content.

 3. Edit

-Proofreading software company Grammarly conducted a study on the spelling and grammar of brands on LinkedIn.
+Proofreading software company Grammarly studied the spelling and grammar of brands on LinkedIn.
 They found that companies with fewer mistakes than their competitors consistently had higher market share.

 What other tips do you have for the social media managers out there?
 Be sure to leave them in the comments below!